Silver-beam, 25x25x300 cm, silver reflective mylar film, aluminum pins and plywood, three subwoofers, amplifier, 2021

 Loophole, site-specific sound installation, Givon Art Gallery, May 2021

-The exhibition at Givon Art Gallery features three new bodies of work that perform together as a site-specific sound installation.
-Each body of work produces its own soundtrack and together they create an orchestrated sound composition, transforming every 50 minutes and played in a loop.
+This solo exhibition opened at Tel Aviv’s Givon Gallery in May of this year.
+It features three new bodies of work that perform together as a site-specific sound installation.
+While each body of work produces its own soundtrack, they join together to create an orchestrated 50-min sound composition that is played in a loop.

 Silverworks/Composition for III, 2020